ctford/cooking-with-clojure/README.md

       ;=> {:olive-oil 5, :garlic 5, :water 35, :beans 300, :time 258, :temperature 30}

 One advantage of representing a process like this is that we are modelling each state explicitly.
-For example, if we wanted to calculate what ingredients had been added at a certain time inx the preparation, we could.
-If our dish had been a mutable object, then each time we performed a new step in the recipe the old state would have been lost.
+For example, if we wanted to calculate what ingredients had been added at a certain time in the preparation, we could.
+If our dish had been a mutable object, then each time we performed a new step in the recipe the old state would have been lost:

     (defn ingredients-after [minutes recipe]
       (let [all-states (preparations recipe)